jxlarrea/recyclarr-configs/README.md

 Additionally, the configuration imports all Custom Formats from [TRaSH Guides](https://trash-guides.info/) (with a few exceptions), even if some are not directly assigned to any profiles.

+There are also two "Optimized" profiles for 4K and 1080p downloads, designed to offer a perfect balance between quality and file size.

 ## How to Use

 **Edit the Configuration File**